All Episodes

 We'll keep you informed and entertained without ruining your day.

-Join us every Tuesday and Thursday normally on the iHeartRadio app Apple Podcasts or wherever you get your podcast.
+Join us every Tuesday and Thursday, normally, on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

 You want to be a part of this extravaganza.

-The issue is whether or not it's constitutional was interesting because it's the Democrat, Jonathan Turley, that suggests that is suggesting that this is unconstitutional.
+It was interesting because it's the Democrat, Jonathan Turley, that is suggesting that this is unconstitutional.

-He's a George Washington University law professor, and he noted yesterday that Biden's criteria for a new Supreme Court justice is that she be African American and female.
+He's a George Washington University law professor, and he noted yesterday that Biden's criteria for a new Supreme Court justice is that she be African-American and female.

 He says that criteria is unconstitutional.

-Okay, we all know the Democratic Party is playing identity politics all the time, but the pledge to impose a gender race requirement for the next Supreme Court nominee is troubling legally.
+Okay, we all know the Democratic Party is playing identity politics all the time, but the pledge to impose a gender race requirement for the next Supreme Court nominee is troubling legally because what Biden was declaring and what Sanders himself actually avoided, which I didn't figure out until I read Turley's column, would effectively constitute discrimination in admission to the U.S. Supreme Court.

 And the Supreme Court has declared that such race or gender conditions are strictly unconstitutional for admission to public colleges.

-In the case of vice president, such gender discrimination would be allowed, as presidential candidates can select a running mate on any grounds, and voters can decide if they approve.
+In the case of vice president, such gender discrimination would be allowed, as presidential candidates can select a running mate on any grounds and voters can decide if they approve.

-Justices, however, are lifetime appointees, and presidents have always been careful to state that while they seek diversity among their nominees, they would appoint the single most qualified person regardless of race, religion, gender, secular sexual orientation.
+Justices, however, are lifetime appointees, and presidents have always been careful to state that while they seek diversity among their nominees, they would appoint the single most qualified person regardless of race, religion, gender, sexual orientation.

 But in a single declaration, Biden quickly dispensed with even the pretense of any equal consideration.